Sharp Thresholds for Temporal Motifs and Doubling Time in Random Temporal Graphs: Doubling Times

 In this section, we outline our proof of \cref{thm: continuous double} characterizing the doubling time of $\Gamma_{[n]}(\psi)$ whenever $\psi$ is a degenerate random variable.
 The proof largely consists of obtaining probabilistic bounds on the doubling time of small individual sets, followed by a more careful analysis of the particularly early and late participants.
 This approach is inspired by~\cite{SharpThresholds}, although as we deal with relatively large sets of vertices rather than individual vertices, we have to put in a lot of extra-leg work in the process.

 For the sake of mathematical convenience, we first establish the results for a slightly different random temporal graph model and then show how they can be extended to our original setting.
 The model in question is a different discretization to the one we have considered thus far: the so-called ``order discretization''.
 In constructing the order discretization of $\mathcal{G}$, we strip away all information about the precise timing of edge labels and instead only retain the relative order between them.
 The order discretization of $\mathcal{G}$ contains only a single edge at any given time and the edge at time $k$ corresponds to the $k$th edge to appear in $\mathcal{G}$.
-Formally, it is defined as follows. \DefOrder* Our main strategy for obtaining bounds on the doubling time of any specific set is to bound the time required for reachability balls to cross a sequence of cuts in the underlying graph.
-As a consequence, we will need to make heavy use of the following result bound on the proportion of labels from any cut of the underlying graph sampled in the order discretization before a given time.
+Formally, it is defined as follows. \begin{restatable}{definition}{DefOrder} For a temporal graph $\mathcal{G}=(V,E,\lambda)$ where no two edges share the same label, we define $\mathcal{G}^O=(V,E,\lambda^O)$ the \emph{order discretization} of $\mathcal{G}$ such that $\lambda^O(e)$ corresponds to the set of relative positions of each label in $\lambda(e)$ in the overall set of labels.
+Furthermore, for $0\leq a<b$ we define $\mathcal{G}^O_{[a,b]}=(V,E_{[a,b]},\lambda^O_{[a,b]})$ to be $\mathcal{G}^O$ with all labels outside of $[a,b]$ removed. \end{restatable} Our main strategy for obtaining bounds on the doubling time of any specific set is to bound the time required for reachability balls to cross a sequence of cuts in the underlying graph.
+As a consequence, we will need to make heavy use of the following bound on the proportion of labels from any cut of the underlying graph sampled in the order discretization before a given time.
 While in the general case, it is not difficult to show that any fixed cut, determined before any sampling occurs, has this property, we need to select the cuts for consideration based on the growth of the ball so far.
 This introduces a great deal of dependence which we circumvent via the following result. \begin{restatable}{lemma}{LemNoSmallCuts} For any constant $\alpha,\beta>0$,

 \end{restatable}